nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * Decently proficient in displaying bookings

 Cons
-* Difficulty in customizing the design i.e. colors and size
+* Difficult to customize the design i.e. colors and size

 Alternative 2: Grid